 Forms: Holders in which concrete is placed to harden.

 Gypsum: Calcium sulfate dihydrate, CaSO4.2H2O added to cement to regulate setting.

-Kiln: High temperature oven.
+Kiln: High-temperature oven.

-Limestone: Mineral rock of calcium carbonate.
+Limestone: The mineral rock of calcium carbonate.

 Set: Transformation of cement paste or concrete from a fluid-like consistency to a stiff mass.